-Sample Questions:
+Sample questions:

-- What item would you be willing to save money for in order to make the purchase? - Where do you expect to get the money you'll save? - How much spending money will be available? - Are there items you'll need to forego in order to save enough money? - How long will it take you to save enough money for the item you desire? - Student generated questions should also be encouraged in place of or in addition to the ones listed above.
+- What are some expenses you may have currently? - What types of earnings do you gather? - Define interest. - What item would you be willing to save money for in order to make the purchase? - Where do you expect to get the money you'll save? - How much spending money will be available? - Are there items you'll need to forego in order to save enough money? - How long will it take you to save enough money for the item you want to buy?